eventespresso/event-espresso-core/readme.txt

 = Is Event Espresso 4 available on Github? =

-Yes, you can get access to the files on the [Event Espresso 4 Github](Developers, find us on Github: [https://github.com/eventespresso](https://github.com/eventespresso)
+Yes, you can get access to the core files via the [Event Espresso 4 Github page](http://evts.io/1qRJDrk).
-) page.

 == Changelog ==